syrineb/project_PythonForDataAnalysis/README.md

 The goal of this project is to :
 - visualize the link between the variables and the target by using different libraries.
 - Testing Machine Learning models on the data set to predict the class of an email (use the scikit-learn library)
-- Tranform the model into a Django API
+- Transform the model into a Django API

 ## Description of the Data Set
 Data Set is from : https://archive.ics.uci.edu/ml/datasets/spambase